Synonyms: RPPX, Dexpramipexole, KNS-760704 , BIIB 050

-- Cudkowicz ME, van den Berg LH, Shefner JM, Mitsumoto H, Mora JS, Ludolph A, Hardiman O, Bozik ME, Ingersoll EW, Archibald D, Meyers AL, Dong Y, Farwell WR, Kerr DA.
+- Cudkowicz ME, van den Berg LH, Shefner JM, Mitsumoto H, Mora JS, Ludolph A, Hardiman O, Bozik ME, Ingersoll EW, Archibald D, Meyers AL, Dong Y, Farwell WR, Kerr DA, EMPOWER investigators.
 Dexpramipexole versus placebo for patients with amyotrophic lateral sclerosis (EMPOWER): a randomised, double-blind, phase 3 trial.
 Lancet Neurol.
 2013 Nov;12(11):1059-67.
 Epub 2013 Sep 23 PubMed.

 - Abramova NA, Cassarino DS, Khan SM, Painter TW, Bennett JP.
 Inhibition by R(+) or S(-) pramipexole of caspase activation and cell death induced by methylpyridinium ion or beta amyloid peptide in SH-SY5Y neuroblastoma.
 J Neurosci Res.
 2002 Feb 15;67(4):494-500.
 PubMed.